Powerlearnproject/se-day1-assignment-njeri20/README.md

 1. Unit testing- Tests individual components or modules of the software in isolation
 2. Integration testing- Tests the interactions between different modules or components
 3. System testing- Tests the complete integrated system to ensure it meets overall requirements
-4. User-Accepatance testing- Tests the software from the end-users's perspective to ensure it meets their needs and expectations
+4. User-Accepatance testing- Tests the software from the end-users's perspective to ensure it meets their needs and expectations.

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is the art and science of crafting effective instructions to produce desired outputs ftom AI models.
+The importance of prommt engineering is - to provide AI with necessary context and instructions to generate accurate and relevant responses, promote increased efficency and productivity, improved control and predictablity and unlock advanced capabilities.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Tell me about the history of Singapore's economic growth till date.

+The prompt bridges the gap between human intent and AI capabilities enabling the user to harness powerfull tools.